futoin/specs/draft/ftn8_security_concept.md

         - 10 failed attempts in 24 hours
         - 30 failed attempts in 7 days
         - 100 failed attempts in 30 days
-        - Master Secret ID should be difficult to guess UUID
+        - Master Secret ID should be a difficult to guess UUID
         - Fallback to previous still active Master Secret can be done for automatic recovery
         - Otherwise, manual re-initialization is required